Artist’s Muse: William Weslow

 After years of failing health, Hurles died in a California nursing home on April 11, 2023, aged 78.

-Factory Video owner Scott Morris sometimes took a turn in front of the camera, including a scene pictured here with Sam Ritter (aka Stephen Geoffreys).
+Factory Video owner Scott Morris sometimes took a turn in front of the camera, including a scene from Scent Of A Fetish with Sam Ritter (aka Stephen Geoffreys).

 10) Scott Morris, aka Robert Todd Fulton was a founder and sometime performer at Factory Video.
 He passed away on April 14, 2023 in his Cathedral City, CA home after a year long-battle with cancer of the tongue, head, and neck.
 He was 68 years old.